rehierl/abstract-properties/02-basic-maths/3-2-subsequence.md

 * sequence `u` is a subsequence and a substring of `s`
 * substring `u` represents an exact pattern in `s`, subsequence `t` does not

-In mathematics, sequence `t` is a subsequence of the source sequence `s`, if it was formed/derived from `s` by the removal of zero or more components, while maintaining the relative order between the remaining components.
+In mathematics, sequence `t` is a subsequence of the source sequence `s`, if it can be formed/derived from `s` by the removal of zero or more components, while maintaining the relative order between the remaining components.
 If `t` is a subsequence to `s`, then `s` may also be described as the **super-sequence** of `t`.